cemreefe/MarkdownBlogger-Test/source/blog/leaving-twitter-for-mastodon.md

 # Why I left Twitter & why I chose Mastodon over Bluesky

-I was responding to a mutual on mastodon, who I met on Twitter.
-And my response didn't fit in a message.
-So I figured I could share it here too.
+On the beginning of 2025, in line with my new year's aspirations, I left Twitter.
+I chose Mastodon to be my new microblogging home on the web.
+I was asked why I didn't go for Bluesky.
+I wanted to give a comprehensive response to this, and here it is.

 ## 1. The Algorithm